Donkervoort: Donkervoort D8

+D8 Zetec (1993–1998)

 From 1993 the new D8 was built, marking the continuing departure from being merely a Super Seven copy.
 The first D8s were the last Donkervoorts to receive Ford engines; 1.8 and 2.0-liter versions from the Zetec family.
 Donkervoort offered a "Sport" version that changed to cycle-style front fenders and reduced weight through the use of carbon fibre body parts.